 Come sailing with us and experience the wild spaces in one of America's most remote national parks.
 Our six day, five night voyage takes you into the Kenai Fjords National Park.

 Our voyage begins at noon every Monday of our sailing season and ends at noon on Saturday.
-You and five companions (up to six passengers total) will have the opportunity to explore deep in Aialik Bay, one of the fjords located in the park.
+You and five companions (up to six passengers total) will have the opportunity to explore deep into the remote, glaciated fjords located in the park.
 All our voyages are exclusive, meaning that when you book with us, only you and your party will be aboard.

 Each night will be spent at a new anchorage, each holding varied opportunities for exploring: hiking, visiting waterfalls, beachcombing, kayaking, lake swimming, fishing, or just relaxing on deck.
 World class birding awaits on this trip as we sail by colonies of puffins, murres, terns, gulls and other species of waterfowl.